yacitus/SSAuction/frontend/README.md

 - allow people to file tickets on GitHub or a Trello project

 # MVP Unfinished Features
+- when you are out of funds and hit +1, it silently fails--preferred UI is to throw up a dialog box saying something like "Not enough cash available to make this bid"
 - widen the "Expires In" field by about 20%
   ---'It would cause many lines to be less tall, and stop the flickering of the display when it goes from something like 3 hours and 10 minutes down to 3 hours and 9 minutes (because one less character doesn't force the extra line).
 You can save room on width of the "$ hidden max bid" column by moving the word "max" down to be with the word "bid."'
 - slightly widening the player column would cause many players to only take up 1 line instead of two